jdevfullstack-tutorials/learn-to-code/README.md

 I was not really exposed to computers when I was a child but I was exposed to PlayStation and video games.
-And since I do not have any idea that these things were just being develop, I just said to myself, computers are really great for they (the computers alone) can create a bunch of great games.
+And since I do not have any idea that these things were just being developed, I just said to myself, computers are really great for they (the computers alone) can create a bunch of great games.
 And to my surprise, that was false.